ioccc-src/mkiocccentry/jparse/json_util_README.md

 Additional command line options may be added.

 For example, one might wish to add additional command line options to vary the style of JSON formatting.
 This could be done, however, every one of those formatting style variations, increases the complexity of testing.

 We recommend command line simplicity be considered for the **jfmt** utility.

-We also recommend that the `jfmt(1)` man page contain a warning that users should not depend on the exact output of **jfmt** and that future versions of the utility may change the way [Valid JSON](./json_README.md#valid-json) is format JSON.
+We also recommend that the `jfmt(1)` man page contain a warning that users should not depend on the exact output of **jfmt** and that future versions of the utility might change the way [Valid JSON](./json_README.md#valid-json) is formatted.

 ### jfmt exit codes

-In addition to the [Common exit codes](#common-exit-codes), we recommend the following exit codes for **jfmt**:
+In addition to the [Common exit codes](#common-exit-codes), we recommend the following exit code for **jfmt**:

 ```
     1	error in writing to ofile